All Episodes

 And I know that Toyota's 200,000 team members, dealers, and suppliers across America feel the same way.

-Now, this is what they this next is what these guys know they have to do in front of American congressional committees, particularly this committee, the board of directors for GM and Chrysler.
+Now, this is what these guys know they have to do in front of American congressional committees, particularly this committee, the board of directors for GM and Chrysler.

-They have to go up there, they have to admit mistakes, they have to tell them they have to the Americans love these guys love this.
+They have to go up there, they have to admit mistakes.

-They gotta go up there and just explain how dirty rotten they were.
+They got to go up there and just explain how dirty rotten they were.

-I myself, as well as Toyota, I'm not perfect.
+I myself, as well as Toyota, am not perfect.

-At times we do find defects, but in such situations, we always stop, strive to understand the problem, and make changes to improve, father.
+At times, we do find defects, but in such situations, we always stop, strive to understand the problem, and make changes to improve further.

 In the name of the company, it's long-standing tradition and pride.